 Personal Injury.
-Do not use lifting eye other than as directed.
-Doing so could result in death, serious injury, or property damage.
-(000434)
+Do not use lifting hook other than as directed.
+Failure to do so could result in death, serious injury, or property damage.

 Personal Injury.
 Verify all fasteners are properly tightened prior to lifting unit.
 Failure to do so could result in death, serious injury, or property damage.